-His journal was started on October 22, 1837, just a few days after his graduation from Harvard.
+He started his journal on October 22, 1837, just a few days after his graduation from Harvard.
 He wrote in it nearly every day until November 3, 1861, seven months before his death on May 6, 1862.

 Henry David Thoreau stopped writing specifically for publication around 1852 and focused on creating his journal which grew to 14 volumes.
 His essays such as “Walking”, “Autumnal Tints” and “Wild Apples”, were drawn from these journals.
-These essays were published in the book Excursions.
+They published these essays in the book Excursions.

 In speaking about a poet, he said: ” Is there any other work for him but a good journal?”
 (Journal, vol. X, October 21, 1857, #115)

-Reading his journals provide inspiration for our own nature journal writing.
+Reading his journals provides inspiration for our own nature journal writing.
 Free ebooks of some of Thoreau’s are available on Project Gutenberg.

 Thoreau’s Style of Keeping a Nature Journal

 After 1850, going on long nature walks and recording his observations became the central task of his life.
-He grew into an expert naturalist and his life was filled with learning and living well in the land where he lived.
+He grew into an expert naturalist and it filled his life with learning and living well in the land where he lived.